XPX-MMC-SDET/javascript-intro/Functions.md

 ## Ex 1
 Update the arrow function: `ex1()` to call a function named: `printMessage()`.
 The `printMessage()` function accepts one argument and displays the message on the console.
 This function does not return anything.

-Place your functions in the section entitled:
+Place your functions directly under the section entitled:

 ~~~
 //